MLL444 - Data Law, Privacy and Cybercrime

 Content

-Inquiries into Australia’s digital landscape have highlighted the importance of strong data protections to counter abuses of power, promote competition, and improve social welfare.
-Many of these reports also focus on the increasing surveillance by ‘big tech’ into people’s lives.
-This unit provides an introduction to the laws affecting data, privacy and cybercrime and addresses the problems raised by modern practices.
+Inquiries into Australia's digital landscape have highlighted the importance of strong data protections to counter abuses of power, promote competition, and improve social welfare.
+Many of these inquiries also identify an increasing surveillance of people's lives by 'big tech'.
+This unit provides an introduction to the laws affecting data and privacy, and addresses the problems raised by modern practices.
+Topics covered in the unit include: introduction to data law; consumer data rights; data sharing and release laws; data regulation; introduction to privacy law; privacy law principles; data law and privacy -future trends.

 Unit Fee Information